- Professorial Lecturer

 Public diplomacy, strategic communication, media and national security, national security strategy and process, U.S. international broadcasting

-Gregory served on the National Defense University's faculty from 1998-2001 where he taught courses on information, media, and national security at the National War College.
-From 1985-1998, he was executive director of the U.S. Advisory Commission on Public Diplomacy.
-Prior to retiring after 34 years of government service, he served as coordinator on the Department of State's Response to Terrorism Coalition Working Group on Public Diplomacy and as the State Department's executive secretary on the Defense Science Board's 2001 Task Force on Managed Information Dissemination.
+From 1985–1998, he was executive director of the U.S. Advisory Commission on Public Diplomacy.
+Prior to retiring after 34 years of government service, he served as coordinator for the Department of State's Response to Terrorism Coalition Working Group on Public Diplomacy and as the State Department's executive secretary on the Defense Science Board's 2001 Task Force on Managed Information Dissemination.

 He has also taught public diplomacy at American University's School of International Service and lectured at the Department of State's Foreign Service Institute, the University of Pennsylvania's Annenberg School for Communication, Harvard University's John F. Kennedy School of Government, the National Defense Intelligence College, and the National Defense University's Information Management Resources College and Industrial College of the Armed Forces.